arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Uganda </strong>lifted a two-month long lockdown amid cautious optimism that its Ebola outbreak is improving.
-President Yoweri Museveni ended restrictions in Mubende and Kassanda, two of the hardest hit regions.
-Since authorities declared an Ebola outbreak in September, the east African country has recorded 142 cases and 56 deaths from the disease.
+<strong>Uganda </strong>lifted a two-month lockdown amid cautious optimism that its Ebola outbreak is improving.
+The east African country’s president, Yoweri Museveni, ended restrictions in Mubende and Kassanda, two of the hardest-hit regions.
+Since authorities declared the outbreak in September, Uganda has recorded 142 cases and 56 deaths from the disease.

 <strong>Croatia</strong> beat <strong>Morocco</strong> 2-1 to claim third place in the football World Cup.
 Romantics were probably hoping for a win for the Moroccans, who had become [the first African or Arab squad](https://te.arielherself.xyz/middle-east-and-africa/2022/12/13/moroccos-world-cup-success-sparks-a-debate-about-arab-identity) to reach the semi-finals.
 But a Croatian team led by one of the modern game’s great players, Luka Modric, secured another impressive result, four years after being runners-up.
 The reigning champions, France, take on Argentina in [Sunday’s final](https://te.arielherself.xyz/culture/2022/12/16/the-world-cup-final-pits-messi-against-mbappe).